zjestrella-r7/plugin-sdk-docs/PYTHON.md

 * open_cachefile - Returns a file object from cache, and creates a new one if it doesn't exist
 * remove_cachefile - Removes a file from the cache and returns a boolean value for status
 * get_hashes_string - Returns a dictionary of hashes from a string
-* get_hashes_file - Returns a dictionary of hashes from a file object
-* check_hashes - Returns a boolean on whether checksum was a hash of src: file object or string
+* check_hashes - Returns a boolean on whether checksum was a hash of provided string.
+Supports MD5, SHA(1,256,512)
 * open_url - Returns a URL object
 * get_url_filename - Returns a filename from url using content-disposition or file name in url, or `None` type
 * exec_command - Returns a dictionary of stdout, stderr, and return code of executed command